Kintamani Glamping

 Why Does Lake Batur View Always Captivate Tourists?

-There’s a compelling reason why Kintamani has been a favorite tourist destination since the 1960s.
-For the Balinese, Lake Batur is a sacred water source guarded by Dewi Danu, the goddess of water in Balinese Hinduism.
-The traditional subak irrigation system that flows from this lake has even been recognized by UNESCO as an Intangible Cultural Heritage of Humanity.
+Faktanya, there is a compelling reason why Kintamani remains a favorite Balinese tourist destination since the 1960s.
+For Balinese Hindus, Lake Batur represents a highly sacred water source.
+In fact, local communities believe that Dewi Danu, the goddess of water, actively guards this lake.
+Furthermore, the traditional *subak* irrigation system flows directly from these sacred waters.
+Consequently, UNESCO recognized this community irrigation system as an Intangible Cultural Heritage of Humanity.

 Best Viewpoints in the Kintamani Lake View Area